Hypersensitive response: Pathogen evasion

 Pathogens have evolved several strategies to suppress plant defense responses.
 Host processes usually targeted by bacteria include; alterations to programmed cell death pathways, inhibiting cell wall-based defenses, and altering plant hormone signaling and expression of defense genes.

 Systemic immunity

 Local initiation of HR in response to certain necrotrophic pathogens has been shown to allow the plants to develop systemic immunity against the pathogen.
 Scientists have been trying to exploit the ability of HR to induce systemic resistance in plants in order to create transgenic plants resistant to certain pathogens.
 Pathogen-inducible promoters have been linked to auto-active NLR genes to induce HR response only when the pathogen is present but not at any other time.
-This approach, however, has been mostly unfeasible as the modification also leads to a substantial reduction in plant yields.
+This approach, however, has been mostly unfeasible, as the modification also leads to a substantial reduction in plant yields.

+Recent efforts have achieved significant success, preserving the protective effect of HR while reducing the associated growth penalties.
+Researchers have adapted a virus-inducible promoter to regulate the expression and activation of an HR cassette developed, consisting of Avr/R gene pair, the Avr4/Cf-4 effector-resistance genes, under the geminivirus-inducible Solyc04g076730 promoter expressed in Nicotiana benthamiana.
+They achieved HR activation only when the virus was present, presenting a targeted, streamlined defense strategy with lowered growth penalties.

 Hypersensitive response as a driver for plant speciation

 It has been noticed in Arabidopsis that sometimes when two different plant lines are crossed together, the offspring show signs of hybrid necrosis.
 This is due to the parent plants containing incompatible NLRs, which when expressed together in the same cell, induce spontaneous HR.

 This observation raised a hypothesis that plant pathogens can lead to the speciation of plants – if plant populations from the same species develop incompatible NLRs in response to different pathogen effectors, this can lead to hybrid necrosis in the F1 offspring, which substantially reduces the fitness of the offspring and gene flow to subsequent generations.